 Beginning in April 2020, NLS granted loan forbearance plans to eligible borrowers in response to COVID-19, which allow for the deferral of full or partial loan payments for up to 18 months.
 No interest or fees accrue on the outstanding loan balances during the forbearance periods.
 Any deferred payments are either reamortized over the remaining loan term or due as a final balloon payment at maturity with no forgiveness of any principal.
-As of March 31, 2022 and 2021, the total outstanding principal balance of loans that are under COVID-19 forbearance plans is approximately \$355,000 and \$1,300,000, respectively.
-The deferral periods on the outstanding loans that remain under forbearance plans as of March 31, 2022 expire between June and August 2022, at which time borrowers will be required to resume regular payments under their mortgage agreements.
+As of March 31, 2023 and 2022, the total outstanding principal balance of loans that are under COVID-19 forbearance plans is approximately \$0 and \$355,000, respectively.
+The deferral periods on the outstanding loans expired between June and August 2022, at which time borrowers were required to resume regular payments under their mortgage agreements.
 A modification of a loan is considered a troubled debt restructuring (TDR) when a borrower is experiencing financial difficulty and the modification constitutes a concession.
 None of the COVID-19 forbearance loans were considered TDRs because they were modified in accordance with the provisions of the CARES Act.

-All significant loans that were under COVID-19 forbearance plans as of March 31, 2022 and 2021 have been evaluated for impairment in accordance with the Organization's methodology described in the Loans Held for Investment and Allowance for Loan Losses paragraphs in Note 2.
-Management continues to closely monitor these loans and the overall economic situation as a result of the continued uncertainty surrounding the consumer credit environment resulting from the pandemic.
+All significant loans that were under COVID-19 forbearance plans as of March 31, 2022 were evaluated for impairment in accordance with the Organization's methodology described in the Loans Held for Investment and Allowance for Loan Losses paragraphs in Note 2.